eshanprashar/wang-ml-sample/README.md

 **Approach to the problem:**
 For this problem, the approach was simple: look at the column _dc.contributing.author_, split the names and find a way to leverage the _last-name_.

-**Key Tradeoffs & Technical Solutions Considered:**
-1. Isolating intermediate dataframe
+**Technical Decisions & Key Tradeoffs:**
+1. Dataframe structure:
+    * Creating and saving separate dataframe for authors (more space vs. isolation)

-2. Modelling / Predicting ethnicity
+2. Modelling / Predicting ethnicity:
+    * Using cosine similarity to find similar last_names from Census vs. other ML models (simplicity and incomplete vs. time-consuming but more concrete findings)

 Based on these two factors, I tried the following technical implementations:
 1. **Isolating intermediate dataframe:** I created a separate dataframe for authors, where one row is an author.
 The key design principles here are isolation and efficiency - once we have relevant columns just for authors, we can conduct author specific analysis more easily